awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 You can add an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to your stack to perform rolling updates \(or replace the group\) when a change has been made to the group\.
 You can find sample update policies for rolling updates in [Auto scaling template snippets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html)\.
 Alternatively, you can force a rolling update on your instances at any time after updating the stack by starting an instance refresh\.
 For more information, see [Replacing Auto Scaling instances based on an instance refresh](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-instance-refresh.html) in the *Amazon EC2 Auto Scaling User Guide*\.

+Note that Amazon EC2 Auto Scaling provides scaling activities to help you monitor the progress of your Auto Scaling group and to assist in troubleshooting any configuration issues when launching Amazon EC2 instances\.
+For more information, see [Verifying a scaling activity for an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-verify-scaling-activity.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Examples<a name="aws-properties-as-group--examples"></a>

 The following examples create or make changes to an Auto Scaling group\.